 A range of apps and electronic fluency devices are available to help with fluency.

-Apps are free and easy to use.
+Apps are relatively cheap and easy to use.
 Electronic fluency devices can be very expensive – it's best to try an app out first and get advice from a Speech and Language Therapist before spending a lot of money.

 Most apps and devices use a technology called Altered Auditory Feedback (AAF) – as you speak you hear your voice played back to you, a bit like an echo on a phoneline.